erikfredner/erikfredner.github.io/_posts/2017-03-30-how-many-novels.md

 ---
 layout: post
-title:  "How many novels have been published in English?
-(An Attempt)"
+title:  "How many novels have been published in English?"
 date:   2017-03-30 09:45:57 -0700
 categories:
 ---